The other pandemic.

 Please note: The original version of this post featured an image of a plain black square.
 It has been brought to our attention that that image has been recently used in ways that are hurtful to the Black Lives Matter and activist communities.
 We deeply regret this error, and will use the moment to think through better guidelines for image choice in all blogposts moving forward, and will post those as part of the editorial guidelines we’ll make publicly available on this site.
 Photo credit: Elly Budliger, age 13.

-5 thoughts on “The other pandemic.
+5 Replies to “The other pandemic.”

-When you say bumbling and blindly, does this also include the following letter that the group you co-created sent to the school board in response to the resignation of the school principal, who left under a cloud of issues related to implicit bias and inequity?
+1. When you say bumbling and blindly, does this also include the following letter that the group you co-created sent to the school board in response to the resignation of the school principal, who left under a cloud of issues related to implicit bias and inequity?

 “…The February 17, 2017 School Board column, on the other hand, paints a different picture.
 Consistent with the communications and actions of the Superintendent, the column still seems to imply that the Rumney Staff has contributed to, whether intentionally or not, “inequity in Student treatment around such things as disciplinary actions and educational opportunities.”
 In our experience, the Rumney Staff is exceptionally committed to the well-being of all students, especially those who may be at risk.
 The column goes on to say that student behaviors at Rumney School “appear to be, in part, influenced by socio-economic status, race, culture, and learning differences.”
 We are not satisfied that these statements are informed by fair and balanced information.